mehulagg/gitlab_test/doc/development/reference_processing.md

  and an identifier, find the object.
 For example, this in a reference filter for merge requests, this might be `project.merge_requests.where(iid: iid)`.

+### Adding a new reference prefix and filter

+For reference filters for new objects, it is recommended to use a prefix format following the pattern `^<object_type>#`.

+This is recommended because:

+1. Varied single-character prefixes are hard to keep track of for users.
+Especially for lower-use object types, this can diminish value for the feature.
+2. Suitable single-character prefixes are limited.
+3. Following a consistent pattern allows users to infer the existence of new features.

+Example) We want to add a reference prefix for a new object `apple` - which has both a name and id.
+The reference should be formatted as:

+- `^apple#123` for identification by id
+- `^apple#"Granny Smith"` for identification by name

 ### Performance

 #### Find object optimization